 The Southern and Eastern Scalefish and Shark Fishery is a multi-sector, multi-species fishery and includes the following sectors:

 - Gillnet, hook and trap (includes: the scalefish hook , the shark hook , the shark gillnet and the trap sub-sectors)

-The group provides advice to the South East Management Advisory Committee (SEMAC) on the status of fish stocks, sub stocks, species (target and non-target), the impact of fishing on the marine environment and the type of information needed for stock assessments.
+The group provides advice to the South East Management Advisory Committee on the status of fish stocks, sub-stocks, species (target and non-target), the impact of fishing on the marine environment and the type of information needed for stock assessments.
+It also evaluates:

 Recent discussion topics

-The next meeting is scheduled for September 2018.
+The next meeting is scheduled for August 2019.

 Current research priorities

-Members are appointed for the period 1 August 2016 until 30 June 2019.
+Members are appointed for the period 1 July 2016 until 30 June 2019.

-- Dr Brigid Kerrigan, AFMA member
+- Mr George Day, AFMA member

-- Dr Sarah Jennings, scientific (economics) member
+- Dr Sarah Jennings, economics member